Learning General Parameterized Policies for Infinite Horizon Average Reward Constrained MDPs via Primal-Dual Policy Gradient Algorithm: Conclusions

-We propose a policy gradient (PG) algorithm for constrained reinforcement learning problems in the infinite horizon average reward setup.
-Unlike recent works on the same framework, we do not assume the underlying constrained Markov Decision Process (CMDP) to be tabular or linear.
-Instead, we adopt the framework of general parameterization.
-We establish that our proposed algorithm achieves $\tilde{\mathcal{O}}(T^{4/5})$ regret and constraint violation bounds where $T$ is the time horizon.
-To the best of our knowledge, our work is the first to establish sublinear regret and constraint violation bounds in the average reward CMDP setup.
+This paper establishes the first sublinear regret and constraint violation bounds in the average reward CMDP setup with general parametrization (and do not assume the underlying constrained Markov Decision Process (CMDP) to be tabular or linear).
+We show that our proposed algorithm achieves $\tilde{\mathcal{O}}(T^{4/5})$ regret and constraint violation bounds where $T$ is the time horizon.
+Note that the state of the art in unconstrained counterpart is $\tilde{\mathcal{O}}({T}^{3/4})$.
+Closing this gap by designing more efficient algorithms is an open question in the average reward CMDP literature with the general parametrization.
+Moreover, our current algorithm requires the knowledge of mixing time.
+Relaxing such assumptions is another important future direction in realistic settings.
+For further discussions on future work directions, the readers are referred to \cite{monograph}.

-We note that with general parameterization, achieving zero constraint violation is challenging.
-The typical approach involves addressing a stricter problem that achieves zero constraint violation and then examining the consequences of solving this stricter problem on the objective.
-However, it requires strong duality to bound the gap of optimal gain function between the original problem and the stricter problem.
-In the context of general parameterization, an additional assumption was employed in \citep[Assumption 6]{bai2023achieving} to demonstrate this result in a discounted setup.
-The task of proving such a result without relying on additional assumptions remains an open problem.